 Chermaine Lee is a multimedia journalist based in Hong Kong.
-She cover political, human rights, environmental and social issues locally and internationally.
-Her bylines appear on Washington Post, BBC, CNN, Thomson Reuters, BuzzFeed, South China Morning Post, Hong Kong Free Press, among others.
-My online portfolio: https://chermaineleesm.wixsite.com/jportfolio
+She covers political, human rights, environmental and social issues locally and internationally.
+Her bylines appear on the Washington Post, BBC, CNN, Thomson Reuters, BuzzFeed, South China Morning Post, Deutsche Welle, Hong Kong Free Press, among others.
+My online portfolio: www.chermainelee.com

 Could you live an hour from your spouse?
 The disproportionately expensive housing market in Hong Kong is forcing families to live separately – with few remedies in sight.

 Many of Hong Kong’s migrant domestic workers face low wages, poor accommodation and – oftentimes – abuse and debt bondage.
 With families to support back home, some are forced to make tough choices.

 Cheung Muk-gun’s home is an illegal, wooden shack under a highway in one of the poorest areas of Hong Kong, where sky-high property prices and a yawning wealth gap have helped fuel a surge in homelessness.

 The NGO put the number of registered street sleepers in Hong Kong at 1,127 in 2017; the number of unregistered people sleeping rough is not known.
 The reason for the wide gender gap, according to SoCo community organiser Ng Wai-tung, is that homeless men tend to be too proud, and ashamed to ask for help.